arosenfeld/immunedb/docs/getting_started_docker.rst

 Docker instance at ``~/data``.

 **You're all set!** A configuration file for the database was automatically created at ``~/configs/immunedb.json``.
 You can now follow the :ref:`pipeline instructions <pipeline>`, skipping the database creation since that has been done for you.

+Place any input files you need in the created ``~/immunedb/data`` directory which will then be accessible at ``/root/data`` in the container.

 Advanced Configuration
 ----------------------